-On 20 December 2018, the Group entered into a sale and purchase agreement for the disposal of the entire issued share capital of Bonroy Limited, being an indirect wholly-owned subsidiary of the Company which carried out all of the Group's investment properties business, at a consideration of RMB100 million.
-On 20 March 2019, an extraordinary general meeting of the Company was held and the resolution for the disposal transaction of Bonroy Limited was duly approved by the shareholders of the Company.
-The disposal of the Bonroy Group is expected to be completed in the first half of 2019.
-The investment properties business segment is reported as a discontinued operation in the Group's consolidated financial statements.
+On 20 December 2018, the Group entered into a sale and purchase agreement for the disposal of the entire issued share capital of Bonroy Limited at a consideration of RMB100 million.
+Bonroy Limited was an indirectly wholly-owned subsidiary of the Company which recorded all of the Group's investment properties business.
+The investment properties business segment was reported as a discontinued operation in the Group's consolidated financial statements since the prior year.